janymuong/vb_basics/README.md

 # ICS 2209: Design and Implementation Computer Apps
-> Visual Basic (VB) Project:
+> ### Visual Basic (VB) Project:
->> Working with Visual Basic form controls;
+> Working with Visual Basic form controls;

 This is a Visual Basic (VB) repository!
 It contains a collection of Visual Basic projects covering fundamental concepts and desktop apps.

 ## Projects Included

-1. (**GradeApp GUI**)[./GradeApp-GUI/]: A desktop application developed in VB that allows users to determine grades based on input marks.
+1. [**GradeApp GUI**](./GradeApp-GUI/): A desktop application developed in VB that allows users to determine grades based on input marks.
 It provides a cozy and intuitive interface for calculating and displaying grades.

-2. (**ICS2209Lab01App**)[./ICS2209Lab01App/]: An application developed for the Lab 01 assignment.
+2. [**ICS2209Lab01App**](./ICS2209Lab01App/): An application developed for the Lab 01 assignment.
 This project includes features such as loading a form from other forms.

 1. Open the project in Visual Studio:
    - Navigate to the project folder.